arduino/compile-sketches/README.md

 ### `size-trends-report-sheet-name`

 The sheet name in the Google Sheets spreadsheet used for the memory usage trends report.
 Default `"Sheet1"`.
+Path in which to save a JSON formatted file containing data from the sketch compilations.
+Should be used only to store reports.
+Relative paths are relative to [`GITHUB_WORKSPACE`](https://help.github.com/en/actions/configuring-and-managing-workflows/using-environment-variables).
+The folder will be created if it doesn't already exist.
+Default `"size-deltas-reports"`.

 ## Example usage